How to Make Better Decisions at Work

 Decisions are at the center of all of our daily managerial and leadership activities.
 Some decisions are fairly easy; there’s a policy in place that dictates the correct option given a set of circumstances.
 Others, including choices surrounding direction, problem-solving and investment are less programmed or structured and generally involve higher stakes.

-It is this latter grouping of unstructured issues that tests your abilities as a decision maker and impacts your ultimate success as a manager.
-Get these issues right more often than not and you prosper.
-Get them wrong too often and those responsible for selecting you for added responsibilities will lose faith and look to individuals they can trust with the big decisions.
+It is this latter grouping of unstructured issues that test your abilities as a decision maker and impacts your ultimate success as a manager.
+Get these issues right more often than not, and you prosper.
+Get them wrong too often, and those responsible for selecting you for added responsibilities will lose faith and look to individuals they can trust with the big decisions.

-Here are 7 ideas you can use immediately to strengthen your handling of difficult decisions.
+Here are seven ideas you can use immediately to strengthen your handling of difficult decisions.

 7 Ideas to Support Your Development as a Great Decision Maker:

 1. Beware allowing emotions to unduly influence your decisions.

 Emotions and big, complex decisions do not mix.
 They either motivate a rush to judgment or slow our process down to a crawl.
 When we are feeling pressured, our logical brain is in the background while the rest of our gray matter works overtime to figure out how to move beyond the stress.

 Guidance: If the situation is emotionally turbocharged, resist the rush to decide and step back and gain some help in looking at the problem and options objectively.
 Use the tools outlined below to help reframe and assess your options and expectations.